Political positions of Nigel Farage: Scandinavia

 Farage has collaborated with the Sweden Democrats and the Danish People's Party (DPP) in the European Parliament during his tenure as an MEP.
 In 2016, he addressed the national conference of the Danish People's Party at the invitation of the then DDP deputy spokesman Søren Espersen in order to advise the DPP on an EU referendum policy.

 Saudi Arabia

 Farage has said: "I think we need a complete re-appraisal of who Saudi Arabia are, what our relationship with them is, and stop extremist talk turning the minds of young, male Muslims in this country."
-In an interview with Fox News Channel, Farage criticised the West's reluctance to hold Saudi Arabia accountable for the assassination of Jamal Khashoggi and the kingdom's decades-long propagation of radical Wahhabism, while stressing the importance of British and American economic and security ties to the Kingdom.
+In a 2018 interview, Farage criticised the West's reluctance to hold Saudi Arabia accountable for the assassination of Jamal Khashoggi and the kingdom's decades-long propagation of radical Wahhabism, while stressing the importance of British and American economic and security ties to the Kingdom.

 Turkey

-Farage accused Recep Tayyip Erdoğan's Turkey of "blackmailing" the EU over the European migrant crisis and Turkey's proposed European membership.
+In 2016 Farage accused Recep Tayyip Erdoğan's Turkey of "blackmailing" the EU over the European migrant crisis and Turkey's proposed European membership.